Chili6666/fusionKit/packages/app-shell/README.md

 Configuration loading and management are handled efficiently, allowing the application to load configurations dynamically.
 This ensures that changes to configurations can be applied without the need for recompilation.

-### Session Storage
+### Encrypted Session Storage

-Session storage is managed to maintain user sessions and other relevant data across different parts of the application.
+The Encrypted Session storage isupports the developer to manage relevant data across different parts of the application.
 This ensures a smooth user experience by preserving the state between sessions.

 ### Logging